Implicit reconstruction from point cloud: an adaptive level-set-based semi-Lagrangian method: Numerical tests

 Here we test our method using data sets coming from laser-scanning of real objects, namely the ``Frog'' and the ``Head'' point clouds coming respectively from \cite{frog} and \cite{hoppe1992}.
 Their reconstructions are shown in Figure~\ref{fig:frogheadReconstruction}.

-In ``Frog'' test, we elaborate a cloud made up of $2512$ points with $h_\pcloud\approx\num{4.19e-2}$ and start the evolution with $\dxmin=\num{7.92e-2}$, by setting $C_\pcloud=2$.
-We perform a total of $R=2$ runs that take a $82$ iterations to compute the reconstruction with a final $Err_\pcloud=\num{1.69e-2}$.
+In the ``Frog'' test, we elaborate a cloud made up of $2512$ points with $h_\pcloud\approx\num{4.11e-2}$ and use $\dxmin=\num{1.43e-2}$, by setting $C_\pcloud=0.25$.
+The reconstruction takes $44$ iterations with a final $Err_\pcloud=\num{2.37e-3}$.
 This error is mostly affected by some parts of the reconstruction where the cross section of the shape is comparable to the resolution of the cloud, namely where the curvature is high or the thickness is very thin.
 Among the important advantages, we point out that this type of cloud has missing data that we would like to be plugged by our level set function, as it actually does (see Figure~\ref{fig:frogheadReconstruction}).